 Employer: I think it'd be interesting to think about some of these challenges from a workplace design perspective.
 What are the leading edge practices in recruiting and retention?
 I think a good goal for a lot of organizations is, 'How could I be the best place for a young single parent to work?'
-And if we start with that frame and add in the levels of culture [race] and faith to it, I think that actually helps us think through these problems in a universal design approach, like having a wheelchair ramp isn't just good for the person with the stroller.
+And if we start with that frame and add in the levels of culture [race] and faith to it, I think that actually helps us think through these problems in a universal design approach, like having a wheelchair ramp isn't just good for the person with the wheelchair, it's good for the person with the stroller.
 It's good for the person with the cane.
 It's good for the person doing delivery.